 Over the course of the trip, we taught over 40 doctors and nurses, giving lectures to the medical and nursing teams on common primary care ear conditions, red flags and management tips.
 Our experience in Rwanda has also translated into innovative ideas for improving care closer to home.

 As a result of this experience, we are now bidding for funds to purchase similar equipment for practices in East Devon to run an otology advice service.
 If successful, this would have significant benefits for isolated populations such as the highlands and islands, and would reduce demand for face-to-face appointments and waiting times.

-In rural Nepal, only 55% of women receive any antenatal care, and only 32% have skilled assistance during childbirth.
-The figures are even lower in the most remote Himalayan areas, where neonatal mortality rate has not significantly improved in the last 10 years.
+In rural Nepal, only 55 per cent of women receive any antenatal care, and only 32 per cent have skilled assistance during childbirth.
+The figures are even lower in the most remote Himalayan areas, where the neonatal mortality rate has not significantly improved in the last 10 years.

 Frontline healthcare staff in these areas are professionally isolated, so periodic additional skills training is extremely important.